Golf

 Ready to play longer, play stronger, and recover faster?
 Schedule a body-swing assessment at Taylor Made Integrative Therapy in Fort Worth, TX.
 Start treatment on your first visit.

-Dr. Jeremy Taylor is a TPI-certified sports chiropractor specializing in golf performance, movement assessment, and recovery at Taylor Made Integrative Therapy in Fort Worth, TX.
-He treats golfers at every level — connecting physical limitations to swing mechanics and building personalized plans to help active people move better, feel better, and perform at their best.
+Dr. Taylor is a TPI-certified sports chiropractor at Taylor Made Integrative Therapy in Fort Worth, TX.
+He helps golfers, athletes, and active adults move better, feel better, and perform at their best — by fixing the movement issues underneath the pain.
+More about Dr. Taylor →